grafana/grafana/docs/sources/enterprise/access-control/permissions.md

 +++
 title = "Permissions"
-description = "Understand permissions in fine-grained access control" keywords = ["grafana", "fine-grained access-control", "concepts", "roles", "permissions", "enterprise"] weight = 130
+description = "Understand permissions in fine-grained access control" keywords = ["grafana", "fine-grained access-control", "roles", "permissions", "enterprise"] weight = 115
 +++

 # Permissions

-In access control, permissions define the action you can perform on a specific Grafana resource.
+A permission is defined by an action and a scope.
+When evaluating a decision for access, user will be allowed to perform a specific action on a resource if they have a permission with relevant action and scope.
 To grant permissions to your users, you can create [built-in role assignments]({{< relref "./roles.md#built-in-role-assignments" >}}).

-A permission is defined by an `action` and a `scope`.
+Refer to [Resources with fine-grained permissions]({{< relref "./_index.md#resources-with-fine-grained-permissions" >}}) to learn more about which permissions are used for which resources.

+### Action

-When evaluating a decision for access, user will be allowed to perform a specific action on a resource if they have a permission with relevant `action` and `scope`.
+When evaluating a decision for access, a user is allowed to perform a specific _action_ on a resource if they have a permission with the relevant action assigned to it.

-## Action

-`action` describes what user is allowed to access to.
-For example, you can grant a user access to read user profiles, by associating a permission with action `users:read` to the relevant role.

-## Scope
+### Scope

-`scope` describes where an action can be performed.
+_scope_ describes where an action can be performed.
 For example, you can grant a user access to read a specific user profile, by associating a permission with scope `users:<userId>` to the relevant role.
 You can also combine multiple scopes if necessary, by using `/` as a delimiter.
-Refer to [Managing roles and permissions]({{< relref "../managing-roles-permissions.md" >}}) to learn more about which permissions are used for which resources.

 ## Available permissions